 When signing a contract, we are blind to the threat of being kicked out at any time without any reason, which is wrapped by the glistening and gleaming basic novelties.

 As a result, any instabilities that arise in the company might put our position at stake.
-You can lose your entire income in one go sending you all the way down to start things from scratch.
+You can lose your entire income in one go sending you down to start things from scratch.
 It is more heart-wrenching to see your income which supports your whole family evaporate overnight.

 A freelancer, the moment he starts taking up work and works hard, he sits on a honeycomb sucking at the sweet taste of success.